Krietz7/IDA-DataExportPlus/README.md

 a IDA Pro plugin for exporting data, it can replace the IDA Pro original Data Export Window.

-The plugin supports export data base on different data type.
+The plugin supports export data base on different data type, include integer and floating point types of different sizes.
 Additional it also supports export assembly code.

 ## Installation
 Copy `DataExportPlus.py` to IDA plugins directory.
 Requires IDA Pro version 7.6 or above